aws-powertools/powertools-lambda-typescript/CODING_STANDARDS.md

 - `console` is pre-mocked: use it freely in code under test and in assertions.
 - Set env vars with `vi.stubEnv()` and restore with `vi.unstubAllEnvs()` in `beforeEach`/`afterEach`; setupEnv pre-sets the standard Lambda env vars.

-Invocation-scoped state (`tests/unit/concurrency/`): Logger, Metrics, and Batch keep per-invocation state in the Lambda `InvokeStore` from [`@aws/lambda-invoke-store`](https://www.npmjs.com/package/@aws/lambda-invoke-store) when `AWS_LAMBDA_MAX_CONCURRENCY` is set, and on the instance otherwise.
-Two properties of that package shape how the tests are written:
+Invocation-scoped state (`tests/unit/concurrency/`): when `AWS_LAMBDA_MAX_CONCURRENCY` is set, Logger, Metrics, and Batch keep per-invocation state in the `InvokeStore` from [`@aws/lambda-invoke-store`](https://www.npmjs.com/package/@aws/lambda-invoke-store).
+Otherwise they keep one value shared by all invocations.
+Two things about that package matter for tests:

-- The stores read `globalThis.awslambda.InvokeStore`, which only exists after something calls `InvokeStore.getInstanceAsync()`.
-The Lambda runtime does this at startup; in tests nothing does it for you, and with the env var set every store accessor throws `InvokeStore is not available` until it happens.
+- The stores read `globalThis.awslambda.InvokeStore`.
+It only exists after something calls `InvokeStore.getInstanceAsync()`.
+The Lambda runtime does that at startup; tests have to do it themselves.
+Until then, with the env var set, every invocation-scoped read or write throws `InvokeStore is not available`.
-- The instance is cached at module level and its kind is fixed on first creation: `AsyncLocalStorage`-backed, isolating invocations, only if `AWS_LAMBDA_MAX_CONCURRENCY` was in `process.env` at that first call; otherwise a single-context store whose `run()` gives no isolation.
+- The instance is created once and cached.
+Its kind depends on the env at that moment: with `AWS_LAMBDA_MAX_CONCURRENCY` set it uses `AsyncLocalStorage` and isolates invocations; without it, `run()` gives no isolation.
 Later calls return the cached instance whatever the env.

-Hence:
+So:

-- Call `InvokeStore._testing?.reset()` in `beforeEach` so each test creates its own instance. setupEnv sets `AWS_LAMBDA_BENCHMARK_MODE=1` to expose `_testing`.
+- Call `InvokeStore._testing?.reset()` in `beforeEach` to drop the cached instance. setupEnv sets `AWS_LAMBDA_BENCHMARK_MODE=1` to expose `_testing`.
-- Interleave two invocations with `sequence()` from `@aws-lambda-powertools/testing-utils`; it calls `getInstanceAsync()` itself, so code inside the invocation callbacks needs nothing more.
+- Use `sequence()` from `@aws-lambda-powertools/testing-utils` to interleave two invocations.
+It calls `getInstanceAsync()` for you, so code inside the invocation callbacks needs nothing more.
-- Code that touches the store before `sequence()` runs, such as a constructor or a test of the shared fallback outside any invocation, must `await InvokeStore.getInstanceAsync()` itself, after the env stub:
+- Code that runs before `sequence()`, such as a constructor or a test of the shared fallback outside any invocation, needs `await InvokeStore.getInstanceAsync()` after the env stub:

   ```typescript
   vi.stubEnv('AWS_LAMBDA_MAX_CONCURRENCY', '10');